 - Handshake is our new employment platform that will help you post your résumé, look for local and national job opportunities, and conduct job searches based on your major and career interest.
 You will also be able to register for our career-readiness workshops, career fairs, and employer-led events. - Big Interview is your secret weapon to win any job interview!
 Interactive mock interviews and example answers for 100+ industries.
-This software is also accessible on your mobile devices and tablets to record mock interviews and send to the Career Connection's department to receive feedback in real-time on your mock interviews. - Pathful Explore is a highly engaging, fully digital career exploration and workforce development job shadow resource for college students.
-It brings job shadowing directly to the account-holder, eliminating many of the costs and challenges frequently associated with traditional job shadowing. - Event and additional career resources information can be accessed on our webpage at myccp.online/careerconnections.
+This software is also accessible on your mobile devices and tablets to record mock interviews and send to the Career Connection's department to receive feedback in real-time on your mock interviews.
+In addition to preparing, you for your interviews, Big Interview allows helps you to write your resume using the latest AI tools.
+You can even scan a job description and match your resume with the job so that you are creating best possible resume. - Focus2Career is a FOCUS 2 guides users through a reliable, intuitive career and education decision making model to help them choose a college, select a major, explore occupations, make informed career decisions, and take action in their career development.
+It provides valid and reliable assessments including Work Interests-Holland Code, Personality, Values, Skills, Leisure Interests and Career Planning Readiness.
+Assessment results are matched to supporting majors and career options with over 1000 occupations and up-to-date career information.

+Event and additional career resources information can be accessed on our webpage at myccp.online/career-connections.